cern-eam/eam-light/README.md

 # EAM Light

 EAM Light is a responsive web application providing an alternative interface to some of the the core functionalities of HxGN EAM, previously Infor EAM.
-It is functional on all platforms, including smartphones and tablets, and allows users with no or limited training experience to perform common Infor EAM tasks:
+It is functional on all platforms, including smartphones and tablets, and allows users with no or limited training experience to perform common HxGN EAM tasks, such as:

 - Viewing, creating, updating and deleting Work Orders, Equipment and Parts
 - Custom Fields and User Defined Fields in all of the above